-The Compensation Committee shall meet at least three times annually, or more frequently as circumstances dictate.
+The Compensation Committee shall meet as often as may be deemed necessary or appropriate, with a target of at least two meetings annually.
 As part of its job to foster open communication, the Compensation Committee shall meet with representatives of the Corporation’s human resources group on a regular basis.
 The Compensation Committee may request any officer or associate of the Corporation or the Corporation’s outside counsel to attend a meeting of the Compensation Committee or to meet with any members of, or consultants to, the Compensation Committee.

 IV.
 ADDITIONAL MATTERS